digipolisantwerp/chatbot_service_nodejs/CONTRIBUTING.md

 In order for us to be able to accept your pull request without remarks, please do these things:

-- Follow the guidelines above.
+- Follow the above style guides.
+- Please update the readme documentation and example app along with the code.
+- Make sure all the tests pass.
 - Provide a clear description on the pull request of what was changed
 - Link to a relevant issue.
 Feel free to create one if none exists.
-- Make sure all the tests pass.

 If possible, do provide meaningful and clean commit messages.
 A [good commit message](https://chris.beams.io/posts/git-commit/) completes the sentence "When committed this will …"